 When the stones are super-hot, the food is placed in someone’s white cotton bed sheets and soaked in water to prevent burning, and to provide water for steaming the food, and placed in wire baskets before being placed on top of the stones.
 Some old hessian sacks, also soaked in water, are laid on top of the food as this helps to provide more steam.
 The whole thing is then covered in earth so that the heat and steam cook the food slowly to a succulent flavour – about 3 hours.
 When it’s done and cooked, the aroma's, scents, and flavours hit you hard and the rest is just amazing.
 Everyone has a feast, and has to admit they haven’t tasted anything like it.
 Nick remarks “I know the Maori’s like their food, but is it always necessary to wait 5 or 6 hours to get it on your plate”!
 Someone reminds him it wasn’t so long ago that they were cooking the missionaries, and it probably took a lot longer to get them to the sweet and succulent stage then!

-On another weekend, I pick up Rosie from the Gasworks and we go over to Freks house for a spit-roast her house is having.
-I have seen Rosie occasionally, since she move out, and we remain friends although it’s extremely difficult to see her with anyone else.
-Is that jealousy or what, I don’t know.
+On another weekend, I pick up Rosie from the Kiwi Estate and we go over to Freks house for a spit-roast her house is having.
+I have seen Rosie occasionally, since she moved out, and we remain friends although it’s extremely difficult to see her with anyone else.
+Is that jealousy or what, I don’t know?
 I know that our relationship wasn’t going anywhere so that a break was for the good of both of us.
 But that doesn’t make it any easier when the 2 of us had been together for almost 2 years.
 Maybe I should stop seeing her altogether, if the pain of it is too much, but I know that we are happier apart.
 So sad.

 The spit-roast is a great success.
 It’s a half lamb with back and front legs, turning slowly on a spit.
 As the afternoon wears on, people wonder over and carve slices off the lamb onto plates heaped full of salad or vegetables.
 Yum.